jen729w/learn.johnnydecimal.com/docs/language-spec/index.md

 > Note: defined terms are **bold**, see 'Definitions' below.

+## All errors are hard errors

+There's no 'warning' state if something wasn't quite right: you either pass in full, or you fail hard.
+This is intended to prevent loss of user data.

 ## White space is irrelevant

 White space may be used to make the file more readable -- it is encouraged, and suggested rules are documented below -- but from a parsing perspective, white space is irrelevant and must be ignored.